HwWobbe/WipHww/README.md

     - develop a fixIt plan
       - pick an editor
         - ask PoeT
+          - it seems a bit more quidance is needed.

   - re-test PythonH
     - stay focused on PrImprovements